manhdo249/ViNLU/README.md

-# VLP_NLU: An Improvement of Joint Intent Detection and Slot Filling for Vietnamese
+# ViNLU: An Improvement of Joint Intent Detection and Slot Filling for Vietnamese

 This project implements a joint model, **JointIDSF**, for intent detection and slot filling, extending the recent state-of-the-art [JointBERT+CRF](https://arxiv.org/abs/1902.10909) model.
 JointIDSF integrates an intent-slot attention layer to explicitly incorporate intent context information into slot filling via "soft" intent label embedding.